sysadev/FlintDB/php/README.md

 This version demonstrates:
 - The successful implementation of a full Database → Table → Row → Column structured data model.
-- Adherence to PHP OOP best practices (classes, namespaces, dependency handling).
+- Adherence to PHP OOP best practices (classes, namespaces).
 - Efficient file I/O operations for data manipulation and storage.